sizzzy/Silk-Corp-Guide/research/meetings/star_franchise model.md

 ```

 ## :construction_worker: Assist

-- [x] Check out the OneNote Notebook for SILK Corp to see the existing Table of Contents
-- [x] Research on Joorney Sites for helpful contents
-- [x] Create Table of Contents and find any research in the "research" folder in the gh-pages branch.
-- [x] Have it approved by an executive.
-- [x] Change I to Integrity
-- [x] Change K to Knowledge
-- [ ] In the Narrative, talk about all SILK Values in the YACHT.
-For example, talk about the SILK in Yoga, SILK in arts and for Cafe, for Home, and for Tech.
-- [ ] Research what goes to the YACHT (Services) and the SILK Life (values) if it's empty.
-- [x] Mission is general SILK Life, then there's SILK Women but include how children or toddlers can help or live the SILK Life with their family.
-- [ ] Include the history of  SILK Road but revitalize the concept by bringing tech, innovation, remote/digital trade in that road; digital SILK Road can be wherever in the world.
-Bring work tko locals through the digital SILK Road; Check that UN or China plans in revitalizing the road
-- [ ] Add statistics in services about women to work in "Halal" or biblical work
+To assist in this project refer to the research/meetings/first_notes.md file.
+It has the initial meeting notes in bulleted list form.

+To summarize, the initial task was to design the Table of Contents.
+After it's established, work on the content on the list in the Table of Contents.
+The narrative for the franchise model will talk about all SILK Values in the YACHT, including SILK in Yoga, SILK in Arts, and SILK for Cafe, Home, and Tech.
+The franchise model will also include the history of the Silk Road, but it will be revitalized by bringing in tech, innovation, and remote/digital trade.
+The digital Silk Road can be wherever in the world, and it can bring work to locals through the digital Silk Road.
+The franchise model will also include statistics about women working in "Halal" or biblical work.

 - [ ] In the Scholarship, to open a franchise, women run real estates or culinary arts etc., in the  SILK Department.
 - [ ] In the Professional Experience, the franchisee should exhibit SILK values
 - [ ] In the SERVICES, include children in the narrative.